March 23 Movement: Diplomatic developments and end of the first rebellion

 On 5 November, in Kampala, Uganda, M23 publicly renounced its rebel activities and urged combatants to prepare for the process of disarmament, demobilization, and social reintegration.
 The following day, the Congolese government acknowledged this renunciation and simultaneously launched military operations against M23 positions in eastern DRC.
-On 7 November, Makenga surrendered, along with approximately 1,500 fighters, at Mgahinga Gorilla National Park, after which they were relocated to refugee camps in Uganda.
+On 7 November, Makenga surrendered, along with approximately 1,500 fighters, at Mgahinga Gorilla National Park, after which they were relocated to refugee camps in Uganda. where he and his troops surrendered to the Ugandan authorities and were held in a demobilization camp.

 On 2 December, a summit between Kabila and Museveni resulted in a communiqué advocating for the resolution of the Kampala dialogue to facilitate the reintegration of M23 ex-combatants and to complete the demobilization process.
 By 12 December, the Congolese government and M23 formalized agreements reflecting the conclusions of the Kampala dialogue, addressing the cessation of armed activities and outlining conditions for long-term stability in eastern DRC.
 Eleven key components of these agreements included amnesty provisions granted to M23 members solely for actions conducted during warfare and insurgency, and the establishment of transitional security arrangements aimed at facilitating disarmament and demobilization.
 The signatories also agreed on the release of M23 members incarcerated by the Congolese government for acts of rebellion.
 Furthermore, M23 committed to ending its insurgency and transitioning into a recognized political party, alongside the demobilization of former combatants.
 The agreements encompassed measures for the return of refugees and IDPs to their homes, the formation of a commission to address issues related to confiscated, extorted, stolen, or destroyed properties, and initiatives directed toward national reconciliation and justice.
 Additional provisions included social, security, and economic reforms, as well as the implementation of findings from the review of the 23 March 2009 Agreement.
 Lastly, the parties established mechanisms for monitoring and evaluating the agreed positions.
 Despite these advancements, issues surrounding legal accountability for the rebellion remained contentious due to international pressure.